DreymaR/BigBagKbdTrixPKL/Layouts/Graphite/README.md

 > - It's easier to learn for someone coming from QWERTY, Colemak, and other layouts that leave the symbol keys unchanged.
 > - In this capacity, it can also be a stepping-stone to full Graphite!
 Learn Gralmak first, then decide whether to proceed.
 > - This incurs some worse punctuation bigrams.
 Since I use my thumb [CoDeKey][CoDeKy] for most punctuation, I don't care.
-> - If you don't use punctuation solutions, you may modify Gralmak with symbol ergo mods ...
+> - If you don't use punctuation solutions, you may instead use a symbol mod (...)
 <br>

 ![Gralmak AWS-ISO help image](../Gralmak/Gralmak_ISO-AWS_EPKL.png)